 Can patchwork army of Mooncrest’s remaining forces grow strong enough to repel the arcane magics of their attackers, or is Nocturne doomed to an age of darkness?

 Commanders are the most powerful units in your army.
 They are highly skilled individuals and the main heroes and villains of the story.
 Each Commander unit represents one mighty hero.
 In comparison, squad units represent 10 rank and file soldiers.

 As mentioned, Commanders are your most valuable units.
 Not only are they the most powerful, but their command radius also allows them to buff nearby units.
 But be warned.
 Careless use of a Commander can see him defeated in battle, and if he falls, all units under his command will flee the battle as well.

 Each commander represents a highly skilled individual and is one of the main heroes or villains of the battle.
 In comparison, squads units represent groups of rank and file combatants.
 Part of a commander’s strength is their ability to buff their nearby squads through their Command Radius.
 But their power does come with a price.
 When a commander is defeated, all of their squads will leave the battle.

-Chase down fleeing enemies
+Chase down and capture a fleeing enemy.